 Why did we choose to paint?

-Honestly, at the time, a painted accent wall pattern was the cheapest solution for us.
+Honestly, at the time, a painted accent wall design was the cheapest solution for us and it wasn’t going to take much paint.
 I could also do this when our newest baby was napping.
 Anytime we can take advantage of nap time that is a win!

 We love painted geometric accent walls and knew a chevron or herringbone pattern in a nice gray color would work out well.